What People Teach Us: Rex Tillerson – Taking The Pulse Of The Organization You Lead

 There may be many factors in this story which would never match the urgency and circumstances in our own lives, but the same general question could be asked of the Tillerson debacle which could be utilized in our everyday approach to our work.

-None of us is a secretary of state.
+None of us is a Secretary of State.
 And we’re not diplomats off in faraway lands.
-But most of us operate within an organization that is made up of leaders, bosses, rank-and-file, and the front line, so we all encounter the same kind of successes and obstacles.
+But most of us operate within an organization that is made up of leaders, bosses, rank-and-file, and the front line, so we all encounter the same kind of organizational successes and obstacles.

 How do we all make sure, whether as the leader or not, that leadership is aware of, and in tune with, the pulse of the organization?

 To get that assurance, leaders and stakeholders should consider these points: